pierrot-lc/website/supply/posts/nixos-deep-learning/post.md

 This is probably what you encounter the most when starting with NixOS.
 Because NixOS refuses to expose external libraries, any program that requires such a library will crash.
-The proper way to fix it is to explicitely patch the program to point it to its own library with a version that satisfy the program requirements.
+The proper way to fix it is to explicitly patch the program and point it to its dedicated libraries.
 This is what allows NixOS to run many versions of any dependency without conflicts.

-Missing libraries is what prevents you from using standard python tools such as `pip` and `uv`.
+Missing libraries is what prevents you from using standard python tools such as pip and uv.
 They will install libraries that won't natively work on NixOS.
-To allow numpy to find the library it needs, I populate my devshell's `LD_LIBRARY_PATH` with the libraries needed by my project.
-That's not the [ideal solution][avoid-ld-library-path], but I feel it's more balanced than going full `nix` and having to maintain another setup for other types of machines.
+Hence, I populate my devshell's `LD_LIBRARY_PATH` to allow my dependencies to find the libraries they need.
+That's not the [ideal solution][avoid-ld-library-path], but I feel it's more balanced than going full nix and having to maintain another setup for other types of machines.

-With this, you still always install the same version of each library, but they are shared among all of your project dependencies, so some conflicts may happen. `uv` with its lockfile will install the right version of each dependency.
+With this, you have a unique version of each library that are shared among all of your project dependencies.
+Some conflicts may happen, but that's unlikely. uv with its lockfile will install the right version of each dependency.
 Your overall project is still pure.

+## PyTorch & NixOS

-Most of your problems can be solved by downloading the right library and putting it in your `LD_LIBRARY_PATH`.
+Most of your python problems can be solved by downloading the right library and putting it in your `LD_LIBRARY_PATH`.
+But some complex dependencies might require some more tweaks in your flake.

-## PyTorch Dev

 We have almost everything we need to setup our PyTorch environment.
-You are able to install most of your project dependencies, except PyTorch itself.
-Here's the new thing to add to your flake's
+Here's the new thing to add to your *flake's outputs*:
-outputs:

 ```nix
   outputs = {